Glizzus/WWEasy-MK.II/README.md

 This will first be a simple CLI application, ~~but will later be made a desktop application using JavaFX.~~

-JavaFX requires too many dependencies that I don't wish to inflict on the user; this will instead be made a web application using the Play framework
+JavaFX requires too many dependencies that I don't wish to inflict on the user; this will instead be made a web application ~~using the Play framework~~ that I will roll on my own.

 Thanks to Alvin Alexander for the books and the resources that made this project possible.